pytest-dev/pytest-bdd/README.rst

 Avoid retyping the feature file name
 ------------------------------------

-If you want to avoid retyping the feature file name when defining your scenarios in a test file, use functools.partial.
+If you want to avoid retyping the feature file name when defining your scenarios in a test file, use ``functools.partial``.
 This will make your life much easier when defining multiple scenarios in a test file.
 For example:

 test_publish_article.py: